PythonCHB/close_pep/is_close_pep.rst

 a numerical algorithm.
 However, in this case, the numerical analyst ideally would be doing careful error propagation analysis, and should understand exactly what to test for.
-It is also likely that ULP (Unit in the last Place) comparison may be called for.
+It is also likely that ULP (Unit in the Last Place) comparison may be called for.
 While this function may prove useful in such situations, It is not intended to be used in that way.